reduxjs/reselect/README.md

 }
 ```

-`defaultMemoize` also accepts an options object as its first argument instead of `equalityCheck`.
+As of Reselect 4.1, `defaultMemoize` also accepts an options object as its first argument instead of `equalityCheck`.
 The options object may contain:

 ```ts
 interface DefaultMemoizeOptions {